ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 The combination of PoW and longest chain rule is known as "Nakamoto Consensus."

-Eth2 (the [beacon chain](/eth2/beacon-chain/)) uses a consensus mechanism called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is PoS based.
+Eth2 (the [beacon chain](/eth2/beacon-chain/)) combines a fork-choice mechanism called "LMD-GHOST" and a finality gadget called "Casper" (together called "Gasper") to reach consensus.
+The validators for each block are randomly selected from a pool of nodes who have staked 32 ETH as collateral against dishonest behaviour ([PoS](/developers/docs/consensus-mechanisms/pos)).

 ## Further Reading {#further-reading}